craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 ##### Fire
 < 0 common, 0 uncommon, 1 rare >
 ###### Fire-Heart Ruby
+> 'A large heart shaped ruby, inside of which a small roiling flame can be seen against the walls.'

 ##### Force
 < 0 common, 0 uncommon, 1 rare >
 ###### Space-Jolt Diamond
 > 'A perfect sphere of diamond, inside of which a tiny storm rages with untapped potential.
 It continually rumbles and hums in your hand.'
 > *Space-Jolt Diamond* are a **rare** artifact and incurs 2d6 (7) Radiation.
-> A *Space-Jolt Diamond* holds up to four charges, and can be used to produce a powerful 10' cone of force.
-Creatures within the cone must make a DC 19 Strength Saving Throw or take 3d6 +12 force damage, is pushed 5' backwards, and is knocked Prone.
+> A *Space-Jolt Diamond* holds up to four charges.
+As a bonus action, you may spend a charge and produce a powerful 10' cone of force from you in a direction you choose.
+Creatures within the cone must make a DC 19 Strength Saving Throw.
+A target takes 3d6 +12 force damage, are pushed 5' backwards, and are knocked Prone on a failed save, or half as much damage, are not pushed or knocked Prone on a successful one.